Chapel of the Sacred Heart (Dingle): Description

-Choir stalls and stations of the cross line each side of the short and narrow nave.
+Choir stalls and Stations of the Cross line each side of the short and narrow nave.
 The choir arches are made from Spanish oak.
 In the 19th century, the nuns would each have had a set place in the chapel, with, according to Díseart, the "novices [sitting on hinged seats] closest to the altar, while the Mother Superior and the Mistress of Novices were seated on either side of the entrance".

 The seats are hinged as the nuns would have alternately sat or stood during call and response chants.
 Díseart explains how "the...seats lifted up as the nuns rose for those parts of the Liturgy where they were required to stand; underneath each seat is a protruding ledge, specifically for the elderly Sisters to rest on while still appearing to stand".

 The chapel is located on the third floor of the convent building on the grounds of Saint Mary's Catholic Church.
-The building also contains a buon fresco of the Last Supper, designed by Ella Yates, in the refectory (dining room),"President invited to the Last Supper in Dingle".
-Irish Independent, 8 June 2011.
-Retrieved 7 July 2019 a series of icons of Irish saints, and a room of murals commemorating to the life of Nano Nagle, the Cork nun who founded the Presentation Order in 1775.
+The building also contains a buon fresco of the Last Supper, designed by Ella Yates, in the refectory (dining room), a series of icons of Irish saints, and a room of murals commemorating the life of Nano Nagle, the Cork nun who founded the Presentation Order in 1775.

 Generations of Saint Mary's Presentation nuns are buried in a small, compact and linearly arranged graveyard outside the chapel.

 Harry Clarke windows

 In June 1922, Sister Ita Macken, in consultation with Butler, commissioned the then up and coming Harry Clarke to design and install six double-lancet or "light", stained glass windows, at an agreed fee of £1,000.
-Clarke completed the cartoons in February 1924, and was closely involved in the window's production, overseeing members of his studio (employee's of Harry's father, Joshua's studio "J. Clarke & Sons", which from 1930 became "Harry Clarke Stained Glass Ltd")."Clarke Stained Glass Studios Collection".
-Digital Repository of Ireland, Royal Irish Academy.
-Retrieved 30 June 2019 The artist Philip Deegan was particularly involved in their execution.
+Clarke completed the cartoons in February 1924, and was closely involved in the window's production, overseeing members of his studio (employee's of Harry's father, Joshua's studio "J. Clarke & Sons", which from 1930 became "Harry Clarke Stained Glass Ltd").
+The artist Philip Deegan was particularly involved in their execution.

 The windows were completed and installed in the chapel in March 1924.
 Shortly after, Clarke wrote to Macken, recounting "the pleasure of hearing from Mr Butler to the effect that he has visited Dingle, and that the windows are in every effect satisfactory."